Careless talk warning – you never know who’s listening to your business conversations

 A relaxed train journey is the perfect opportunity to get some work done or catch up with colleagues.
+But do you think about it as a public place that risks business confidentiality?

 As you sip your takeaway coffee and the countryside whizzes by outside the carriage, there are no distractions and the time can be so productive.